evekhm/DRLS-GCP/SetupLocalRunOnMac.md

 Your computer must have these minimum requirements:
 - Running MacOS

-    > The docker synchronization strategy used by docker-sync in this guide is designed for MacOs use.
-The same configuration will likely not work on Windows as the synchronization strategy used by docker-sync on windows can not handle more than 30 sync files at a time.
-If you are using a windows device, follow along with the alternate steps when relevant.
-Reference documentaion: https://docker-sync.readthedocs.io/en/latest/advanced/sync-strategies.html#

 - x86_64 (64-bit) or equivalent processor
     * Follow these instructions to verify your machine's compliance: https://www.macobserver.com/tips/how-to/mac-32-bit-64-bit/
 - At least 8 GB of RAM